chenxiaolong/fedora-encrypted-boot/README.md

 sudo cryptsetup luksDump <LUKS block device>
 ```

-The number of iterations can be reduced to speed up decryption in GRUB, but should only be done if the password has sufficient entropy.
+The number of iterations can be reduced to speed up decryption in GRUB, but should only be done if the passphrase has sufficient entropy.
 Before making any changes, see cryptsetup's documentation about this topic: https://gitlab.com/cryptsetup/cryptsetup/-/wikis/FrequentlyAskedQuestions#3-common-problems (section 3.4).

 If the tradeoffs of reducing the PBKDF2 iterations are acceptable, create a new key slot with the desired number of iterations.
 The new passphrase can be the same as the existing passphrase.